unlight/eslint-plugin-nestjs/README.md

 # eslint-plugin-nestjs
 ESLint rules for [nestjs](https://github.com/nestjs/nest) framework.

 This project is POC and is not under development.
-But will be if I will get nestjs project on my job.
+But it will be, if I will get nestjs project on my job.

 ## INSTALL
 ```